pullreports/pullreports-quick-start/README.md

 Before running the following commands, ensure that the JVM, `java` executable is installed on your computer.

-Additionally, each application start command will also start an embedded H2 database configured within the `database` sub-project.
+Additionally, each application start command will also start an embedded H2 database configured within the `common` sub-project.
 This database is used by each application when fulfilling report requests.
 If you start multiple applications at once, the H2 database will simply restart with each application start.

 #### JEE